SeivaDArve/DRYa/README.md

 Don't Repeat Yourself (app)

 ## Description
+A Software to supress repetitive tasks

+This repo is the link fand manager for many other repos

+Built on top of the DRY principle (Don't Repeat Yourself)

+It is a project of a seft-taught student who writes code for people to read and run, not only for machines no run.
+If you read a script, your english is enought to allow understanding

-This project is a natural tendency for any entusiastic programmer, it is like a second Brain...
+This project is a natural tendency for any entusiastic programmer, it is like a second Brain, all third-party software has it's commands and alias and DRYa the 'wrap around' those commands for better enjoymient of it's user...

 Manages my Public and Private software.

 ## Further Description